ADVANTICS/documentation/products/adb-pc-ac01/docs/maintenance_and_troubleshooting.md

 - **Contact Resistance**: Measure contact resistance during maintenance.
 - **Insulation Testing**: Verify insulation integrity.

 ### Replacement Guidelines

-- **Contact Replacement**: Replace contacts showing signs of wear or damage.
+- **Contact Replacement**: Replace contacts or cables showing signs of wear or damage.
-- **Seal Replacement**: Replace environmental seals during maintenance.
-- **Locking Mechanism**: Verify proper operation of locking features.
+- **Liquid cooling**: Inspect liquid cooled components (fittings, manifolds, pumps) - replace as needed.
+- **Coolant replacement**: Flush and fill new coolant (follow coolant manufacturer's recommnendations for intervals).
+- **Fluid filters**: If the coolant system contains filters, replace them as instructed by the manufacturer.

 ## Perform Routine Maintenance

 Follow this guide to perform scheduled preventative maintenance to ensure long service life.

 **WARNING:** **RISK OF ELECTRIC SHOCK.** The unit must be fully powered off, de-energized, locked-out, and capacitors discharged before performing any maintenance.
+Wait at least 15 minutes after powering down the equipment.

 **Prerequisites:**
-- Unit is fully de-energized (LOTO).
+- Unit is fully de-energized.
 - You have the required spare parts (filters, etc.).

 **Procedures:**
-***Monthly:***
-    1.  **Inspect Air Inlets (if any):** Check for and clean any dust or debris from air inlet filters.
-    2.  **Visual Inspection:** Check for any signs of damage, leaks, or corrosion.

-***Annually*:**
-    1.  **Replace Coolant Filter:** Power down the cooling loop, replace the external coolant filter, and purge the system.
-    2.  **Torque Check:** Re-torque all high-power busbar connections to their specified values.
-    3.  **Clean Connections:** Inspect and clean all low-voltage connector pins.
+There are currently no procedures documented.
+Contact ADVANTICS regarding the maintenance plan.

 ***See Also:***
 * Reference: [Spare Parts List](../appendix#spare-parts-list)

-## Documentation and Records

-### Installation Records

-Maintain records of:
-- Installation date and personnel
-- Serial numbers and configuration
-- Test results and measurements
-- As-built drawings and schematics

-### Commissioning Reports

-Document:
-- Startup procedures performed
-- Test results and performance data
-- Any deviations or issues encountered
-- Sign-off by qualified personnel

-### Safety Documentation

-#### Required Documentation

-Maintain current copies of:
-- Safety data sheets (SDS).
-- Emergency contact lists.
-- Safety procedures.
-- Training records.
-- Incident reports.

-#### Safety Records

-Keep records of:
-- Safety inspections.
-- Incident investigations.
-- Training activities.
-- Safety meetings.
-- Corrective actions.